realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Update rate

-If GPS speed is to be shown on a speedo display (see option immediately above), you can select in what rate the speed should be updated.
+If GPS speed is to be shown on a speedo (see option immediately above), you can select in what rate the speed should be updated.
 The choices are once, twice, four times or five times per second.

 It appears that the GPS receiver calculates speed on every satellite position update, and the higher the update rate, the shorter the travelled distance, and the higher the error rate.
 The default is therefore 2Hz (twice per second) as it provides the (IMHO) best combination of quickness and accuracy.

 ##### &#9654; Display temperature

-Selects whether temperature as received from a suitable sensor is displayed on the speedo display, when it is idle (ie no time travel is in progress).
+Selects whether temperature as received from a suitable sensor is displayed on the speedo, when it is idle (ie no time travel is in progress).

 ##### &#9654; Temperature brightness